 - In the Group step, deselect Compute count for each group and then select the following aggregations: fg_apt (Distinct), Scheduled (Sum), Charter (Sum), Total (Sum)

-- Rename the column names in the Output step according to the table below, then Run the recipe.
+- Rename the columns in the Output step of the Group recipe according to the table below.
+Then run the recipe.

 |Original name||New name|

-Finally, to narrow down the top 20 airports by volume of international passengers, let’s use the TopN recipe.
+Finally, narrow down the top 20 airports by volume of international passengers using the TopN recipe.

 - Run the recipe.

 This recipe produces a list of the busiest airports by volume of international passengers.
-We can now export the dataset as a CSV, or share it with other projects in the instance, or visualize it in the Charts tab.
+We can now export the dataset as a CSV, share it with other projects in the instance, or visualize it in the Charts tab.
 In a few easy steps, we’ve replicated the table on this Wikipedia page, even down to the total number of passengers.
 Not surprisingly, JFK and LAX top the list!

 Adding a Lagged Window to Calculate Year-to-Year Change¶

-In the Flow, right-click on the Filter recipe and select Build flow from here to re-create all datasets in the pipeline.
+- In the Flow, right-click on the Filter recipe and select Build Flow outputs reachable from here.

-- In the Windows definitions step, turn on Order Columns and select Year and Month so the months are laid out in ascending order.
+- In the Windows definitions step, turn on Order Columns and select Year and Month so the months are laid out in ascending, chronological order.
 This defines how the dataset will be ordered for the lag to be calculated.

-- In the Aggregations step, Retrieve all of the columns and and for the Total column, add the lagged value going back
+- In the Aggregations step, Retrieve all of the columns.
+For the Total column, additionally select the lagged value going back

-The output dataset should show that all the months in 2017 now have a value for the lagged total number of flights in the column Total_lag12.
-For any month that year, it should be the match the value of the same month from one year ago.
+In the output dataset, all months in 2017 should now have a value for the lagged total number of flights in the column Total_lag12.
+For any month that year, the value of this column should match the value of the same month from one year ago.
 It is easy to confirm this is correct just by visually scanning the data in the Explore tab.

-With this lagged value, we are ready to create the final presentation dataset; add a Prepare recipe with the following steps in the Script:
+With this lagged value, we are ready to create the final presentation dataset.
+Add a Prepare recipe to departures_by_month_windows with the following steps in the Script:

 (Total - Total_lag12)/Total_lag12 * 100

-- Keep only following columns: Year, Month, Total_US_mktshare, Total_IN_mktshare, Total, Total_lag12, year_toyear_change
+- Keep only the following 7 columns: Year, Month, Total_US_mktshare, Total_IN_mktshare, Total, Total_lag12, year_toyear_change

 Great job!
 Building data pipelines is essential to creating data products.
 This is a first step in doing more with data.
 Data products can go beyond static insights like rankings or tables, and the process can be automated for production with scenarios.